A CMOS-compatible Ising Machine with Bistable Nodes: Experimental Analysis

-Although supporting nominally 2048 spins, D-Wave's machine can not map even the smallest graph in Gset.
-We therefore generate graphs with smaller node sizes (e.g., 200) and/or edge densities so that they can be successfully mapped onto D-Wave.
-For this purpose, we used rudy, a machine-independent graph generator~\cite{rudy_generator}, which is the same generator used to produce the ``Gset" graph suite.
+\donotshow{ \item{\emph{Small graphs}:} Although supporting nominally 2048 spins, D-Wave's machine can not map even the smallest graph in Gset.
+We therefore generate graphs with smaller node sizes (\eg 120) and/or edge densities so that they can be successfully mapped onto D-Wave.
+For this purpose, we used "rudy", a machine-independent graph generator~\cite{rudy_generator}, which is the same generator used to produce the Gset graph suite. }